HubSpot/executr/README.md

 {
     codeSelector: 'code[executable]' # The jQuery selector items to be bound must match

     outputTo: 'div.output' # An element which should receive the output.
-The output will also be available in window.executrOutput.
     appendOutput: true # Whether output should replace the contents of outputTo, or append to it

+    defaultType: 'coffeescript' # The default source languange, if not supplied as a data-type attribute
     coffeeOptions: {} # Extra options for the CoffeeScript compiler

     setUp: -> # Code to run before each code block
     tearDown: -> # Code to run after each code block
 }
 ````

+#### Events

+Executr will fire two events on the element it is bound to:

+- executrBeforeExecute(code string, normalized code language, executr options)
+- executrAfterExecute(code output, code string, normalized code language, executr options)

+#### Contributing

+You can build the project by running `./build.sh`.
+It requires the CoffeeScript compiler.